So what exactly is omega-3, and why do we need it?

 When we eat more omega-6 fatty acids than the body can handle, without balancing them out with adequate amounts of omega-3, they are broken down quickly and converted into prostaglandins and other inflammatory proteins.

 EPA is also important during the menopause, as it can help with hormone transport and communication.
 Without a healthy diet rich in healthy fats like EPA, the body won’t be able to produce the hormones it needs.
 Not great news when your hormones are fluctuating anyway.

-The best EPA Omega 3 fish oil supplement is one that contains a high dose of active ingredients, similar to a dose of Bare Biology Lion Heart.
+The best EPA omega-3 fish oil supplement is one that contains a high dose of active ingredients, similar to a dose of Life & Soul liquid.

-One tiny teaspoon of high strength Lion Heart from Bare Biology has 2,000mg EPA and 1,000mg DHA and is the only product on the market that gives you this in a single spoonful, meaning you don’t have to take handfuls of lower quality capsules per day.
+One tiny teaspoon of high strength Life & Soul from Bare Biology has 2,000mg EPA and 1,000mg DHA and is the only product on the market that gives you this in a single spoonful, meaning you don’t have to take handfuls of lower quality capsules per day.

 Read more tips on choosing a fish oil supplement